clercjs/clerc/README.md

 # 🗒 Description

-Clerc is a library for building CLI Apps in Node.js or Deno.
+Clerc is a library for building CLI Apps in Node.js, Deno or Bun.
 It's designed both for single-command CLIs, or for very complex CLIs that have subcommands.

 # 💎 Features
 - **Lightweight** - Dependencies are bundled and minified